 4. Purple Reign

 Each year, I considered seeing the Prince tribute act at Westgate, the former Las Vegas Hilton.
 Yeah, the place is pretty rundown since Elvis played there, but with His Purplenessâ€™ passing in 2016, this seemed like the right time to take the Monorail to the show.
 Guess what?
 Fake Prince was amazing.
 You barely have to squint your eyes (and certainly not your ears) to buy into Jason Tennerâ€™s impersonation.
 Of course, the weird part is that youâ€™ll be the youngest person in the audience of about 50 old drunk people going berserk for "Little Red Corvette."
-Still, I highly recommend Purple Reign.
+Still, I highly recommend Purple Reignbczyrxcxeyxxxqbxyb.
 Don't laugh, just go.

 5. The oddly-placed dive bar